Collect Sosreport in OpenShift 4

 Command: /proc/self/exe run -it --name support-tools --privileged --ipc=host --net=host --pid=host -e HOST=/host -e NAME=support-tools -e IMAGE=registry.redhat.io/rhel8/support-tools:latest -v /run:/run -v /var/log:/var/log -v /etc/machine-id:/etc/machine-id -v /etc/localtime:/etc/localtime -v /:/host registry.redhat.io/rhel8/support-tools:latest

-• Once into the support-tools container, perform the sosreport command to collect the data:
+- Once inside the support-tools container, run the sosreport command to collect the data:

 bash-4.4# sosreport